DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ### X

 #####XML (Extensible Markup Language)
-XML is a specification emanating from the World Wide Web Consortium (W3C) that allows Web designers to create their own language for displaying documents on the Web.
-XML is an extension to the standard language for creating Web pages, HTML, and makes it possible to create websites containing more complex interactivity.
+XML is a specification emanating from the World Wide Web Consortium (W3C) that allows web designers to create their own language for displaying documents on the Web.
+XML is an extension to the standard language for creating web pages, HTML, and makes it possible to create websites containing more complex interactivity.

-#####XHTML (Extensible Hypertext Markup Language)
+#####XHTML (Extensible HyperText Markup Language)
 A markup language mainly used to produce websites.
 It generally has the same characteristics as HTML, but has a stricter syntax which allow it to be easily read by an XML-parser.

 ### Y